Seleucid army: Chrysaspides and Chalkaspides

-The majority of the Seleucid phalanx was probably formed by the two corps that are mentioned in the Daphne Parade of 166 BC, namely the 10,000 Chrysaspides (Greek: Χρυσάσπιδες 'Golden-Shields') and the 5,000 Chalkaspides ('Bronze-Shields').
-Little else is known specifically about them, although they may have been present at the battle of Beth-Zachariah in 162.
+The Seleucid phalanx may have been divided into corps, similar to a manner proposed of the Antigonid Macedonian army.
+Polybius's account of the Daphne parade is again the main source, but unfortunately the suriving fragment is only in a single manuscript and bears signs of a miscopying or lacuna.
+The surviving sentence says that 20,000 "Macedonians" were at the parade, 5,000 chalkaspides ('Bronze-Shields'), and agryaspides ('Silver-Shields').
+The best guess at what the original sentence was by Georg Kaibel was that there were 20,000 Macedonians, divided into 10,000 chrysaspides (Greek: Χρυσάσπιδες 'Golden-Shields'), 5,000 chalkaspides, and the rest (the other 5,000) agryaspides.
+The existence of a separate corps of Golden-Shields is supported by a reading of 1 Maccabees that poetically refers to "shields of gold and brass" and some other scattered references in Greek literature, although is contested by some such as Nicholas Sekunda who argues that no such division existed, and the Seleucid phalanx in general were called 'silver-shields'.

 Citizen militia

 There was a militia, at least in Syria.
 They were from the Greek cities who had no specific role within the regular army.
 We do not find the militias involved in the great campaigns before the general decline of the kingdom, which occurred in the latter half of the second century BC.
 By then, many important military settlements had fallen to Pergamon and Parthia.
 In 148 BC, at the Battle of Azotos against the Maccabees, the Seleucid army was called the 'Power of the Cities', probably owing to the high proportion of citizen militia mobilized from the coastal cities.
 Citizens of Antioch played a major role in the overthrowing of Demetrius II Nicator.
 Demetrius, having taken the throne, decided to disband the majority of the regular army and reduce its pay by a large amount.
 In place of the regular army, Demetrius' power rested with his Greek, especially Cretan, mercenaries in what was known as the 'Cretan Tyranny'.
 Not long after, the majority of the citizen militia was wiped out in Antiochus VII's disastrous Parthian War of 129 BC.
 The militia were most likely armed and fought in the style of the Thureophoroi.